 Electrical wiring keeps the power flowing through your home.
 It is run to power lighting, outlets, and devices throughout your home including appliances.
 Some wiring is low-voltage for things such as doorbells, while other wiring is much larger for large loads to power things such as ovens, ranges, welders, sub-panels, wells, and air conditioners.

 Electrical wires have markings stamped or printed on the outside sheath of the cable.
 These markings tell what type and size of wire that you have.
 But looking deeper, the color of the wires inside of the sheath, like in type NM cable, will reveal that different color wires serve different purposes.
 The electrical wire color tells you a lot about the intended use of the wire.
 This coloring scheme is called wire color coding.

 02 of 08

-In order to install any electrical wire installation, the proper wire size for the application is needed.
+To install any electrical wire installation, the proper wire size for the application is needed.
 But how do you know what size wire to use?
-Wire is sized by the American Wire Gauge (AWG) system.
-Your installation of conductors will depend on a few factors.
-The gauge of the wire, wire capacity, and what the wire will feed should all be considered.
+The wire is sized by the American Wire Gauge (AWG) system.
+Your installation of conductors will depend on a few factors. the gauge of the wire, wire capacity, and what the wire will feed.

 03 of 08